akbargherbal/TreeType/TESTING/manual_tests.md

 2. Visually inspect lines 1-9 (the skipped docstring lines)

 **Expected:**
-- NO yellow highlights on any character in lines 1-9
+- NO yellow highlights on any character in lines 1-9 ✅
-- NO blinking underlines on lines 1-9
+- NO blinking underlines on lines 1-9 ✅
-- Docstring text appears dimmed/grayed out
+- Docstring text appears dimmed/grayed out ⚠️ Actually shown in brown - which is not a bad thing; the most important thing is that user doesn't need to type comments/doc strings.
-- Only ONE yellow highlight exists (on line 10)
+- Only ONE yellow highlight exists (on line 10) ✅

-**Result:** ☐ ✅ / ☐ ❌ / ☐ ⚠️
+**Result:**  ✅
 **Notes:**

 ---